Top Energy is concerned about your safety.

-• Keep all cords and appliances dry and clear of water or damp areas both inside and outside.
+• Keep all cords and appliances dry and clear of water or damp areas inside and outside.

 • Always have dry hands when touching electrical appliances or sockets.